 In English, there are two present tenses - the Present Simple and the Present Continuous.
 In French, there’s only one tense - Le Présent.
 French is easy, right?

-In the present tense table below, you can see the two different meanings in English.
+In the present tense table below, you can see the two different VOIR conjugations and their meanings in English.

 |Je vois||I see, I am seeing|